 In the actual ceremony, which is officiated by an Imam (leader of the mosque) or a Kadi (Islamic official), religious oaths are recited and the groom is informed of his duties as a husband.
 The groom is then required to repeat the oath after the Imam or Kadi in one breath.
 Following that, the marriage is declared solemn and the bride and groom sign the marriage contract.

-Other events of the big day include hantaran, which is the tradition of gift giving from the bride to the groom and vice versa.
+Other events of the big day include hantaran, which is the tradition of gift-giving from the bride to the groom and vice versa.
 This includes the amount of duit hantaran previously agreed upon during the Adat Bertunang and other gifts which can be anything from food to laptops and other luxuries.
-This practise is supposed to symbolise the beginning of the groom's responsibility to provide and fulfil the needs of his bride.
-However, the gifts are not compulsory if either party is unable to afford it (this is always discussed prior to the wedding, during the Adat Bertunang).
+This practice is supposed to symbolise the beginning of the groom’s responsibility to provide and fulfil the needs of his bride.
+However, the gifts are not compulsory if either party is unable to afford them (this is always discussed prior to the wedding, during the Adat Bertunang).